Prompt injection

 Batch processing

 Batch size determines how many separate inputs (or chunks) are processed simultaneously.
 Larger batch sizes can improve performance by taking advantage of parallel processing but can also saturate the GPU.
 The default batch size is 16.
 There is no upper limit on this but it should be a value greater than or equal to 1.
-It is possible to override this value by setting environment variables LANGUAGE_ID_PROCESSOR_BATCH_SIZE: 32 in processors.f5.env.
+It is possible to override this value by setting environment variables PROMPT_INJECTION_PROCESSOR_BATCH_SIZE: 32 in processors.f5.env.